Jhilik Bhattacharjee

 Jhilik Bhattacharjee is an Indian actress, who works in Odia and Bengali film industry.

 Early life

 Bhattacharjee was born in West Bengal.
 Her father is Mrityunjay Bhattacharjee and mother is Sumana Bhattacharjee.
-She is trained dancer in Bharat Natyam and Katthak.
+She is a trained dancer in Bharat Natyam and Katthak.
 She has also learnt modern dance from Shiamak Davar Dance Institute.
 She was also an assistant director under Mani Ratnam.

 Personal life

 She is married to MLA Pritiranjan Ghadai in a private marriage ceremony in Chilika on 11 March 2020.
 Her father in law is the Former Finance Minister and BJD Vice President Sri Prafulla Chandra Ghadai.

 Career

 Bhattacharjee started her career with the Bengali film Tomaye Bhalo Bashi.
 Apart from Tomaye Bhalo Bashi she has done many Bengali films such as Classmate, Identity, Neel Lohit, Encounter.
 In 2013 she made her debut with the Odia film Target.
 Apart from Target she has done many Odia film such as Akhire Akhire, Lekhu Lekhu Lekhi Deli, Super Michua, Zabardast Premika, Love You Hamesha.